thriveweb/cosmetic-medical/content/pages/home.md

 pageHeader:
   backgroundImage: /images/uploads/gold-coast-dentist-ineeda.jpg
   content: >-
-    The Invisalign Go system involves a series of clear and removable aligners that gently and gradually shift your teeth into position.
-Your aligners are custom-made for you using cutting-edge technology.
-BOOK in online for a free consult and smile review.
+    Our group of registered cosmetic medical and dental surgeons provide the very latest in cosmetic procedures including profound, thread lifts, Botox, fillers, PRP, veneers, crowns, bridges, implants and whitening.
+We also offer other specialised dental services including root canal treatment, wisdom teeth extractions and sleep dentistry.
-  subtitle: Interest free payment plan from $49 per week
+  subtitle: COSMETIC MEDICAL AND DENTAL HOLIDAYS
   title: YOUR ALL IN ONE FACE PLACE
 introSection:
   button:
     buttonTitle: Meet Our Dentists
   content: >-
-    From the time you step through our doors, we strive to make your dental treatment as stress-free as possible.
-Our dental surgeries are equipped with the very latest technology including 3D imaging and one-visit crowns.
-Don't like waiting?
-Neither do we so our promise to you is to be seen on time, every time or you'll recieve a free gift.
-By the way we don't charge for X-rays!
+    From the time you step through our doors, we strive to make your cosmetic treatment as stress-free as possible.
+Our  surgeries are equipped with the very latest technology including 3D imaging and Profound the non-surgical face lift.
+If your looking for a place to
   image: /images/uploads/intro-image.png
-  title: Welcome to Teeth on Ferry!
+  title: Welcome to The Cosmetic Medical Academy!
 servicesSection:
   content: >-
     When you visit Teeth on Ferry, your smile is our top priority.
 Our